bunkerity/bunkerweb/lib/ngx/process.md

 Status
 ======

-This Lua module is production ready.
+This Lua module is currently considered experimental.
+The API is still in flux and may change in the future without notice.

 Synopsis
 ========